aws-samples/sagemaker-distributed-training-workshop/24_fsx_modeltrainer/README.md

 ## Prerequisites

 1. An AWS account with SageMaker, FSx, and CloudFormation permissions
-2. An AWS CLI profile configured (e.g., `claude`) with valid credentials
+2. An AWS CLI profile configured with valid credentials
 3. An S3 bucket for training data

 ## Quick Start